 Are you tired of adjusting your room temperature over and over again?
 Well, you’re not the only one.
-Many people feel that the current HVAC systems are outdated and need an improvement.
+Many people feel that the current HVAC systems are outdated and need improvement.
 Luckily for them, they can reap many benefits by using IoT in their HVAC.
 Here are 7 advantages of integrating IoT in HVAC systems:

 Experts estimate that HVAC systems account for 39% of the total energy use in commercial buildings.
 Smart and efficient systems can reduce this cost by a lot and enable business owners to increase their profits.

-You don’t have look for remote or go to your thermostat to adjust the temperature of your room.
+You don’t have to look for a remote or go to your thermostat to adjust the temperature of your room.
 Smart HVAC systems have the ability to learn from their environments and adapt to temperature changes.

 They do this by remembering previous settings and measuring external factors through their sensors.
 Smart HVAC systems can help create an optimal environment that is ideal for your comfort.

 Smart HVAC systems follow a predictive methodology to adjust to your surroundings.
-For instance, a system can pick the prediction of an upcoming heat-wave and adjust your room’s temperature overnight.
-This means that the system won’t have to waste energy by struggling to keep up with rising temperatures during the heat-wave.
+For instance, a system can pick the prediction of an upcoming heatwave and adjust your room’s temperature overnight.
+This means that the system won’t have to waste energy by struggling to keep up with rising temperatures during the heatwave.

 IoT works on the principle that everyday objects should be accessible to you even when you’re far away.
 This can prove to be helpful when you forget to turn your HVAC system off before leaving the house.